 Andy Sherry can arguably be called a pioneer of Shotokan Karate in the United Kingdom.
-He is currently ranked as a 9th Dan, with over fifty years training in the style of Shotokan.
-His passion and dedication epitomizes all that is good in Karate.
+He is currently ranked as a 9th Dan, with over fifty years of training in the style of Shotokan.
+His passion and dedication epitomize all that is good in Karate.

 Andrew William Sherry was born on 9 July 1943 in Liverpool, England.
 At school he was fascinated by Japanese martial arts, reading everything he could find.
 He took an early interest in Judo and Jujitsu.

 Sherry’s martial arts training began at the Alpha Jujitsu School of Jack Britten in 1956.
-Britten, a veteran of World War One, was known as a colorful character.
-By 1961 Sherry had attained the rank of orange belt in Britten’s school.
+Britten, a veteran of World War One, was known as a colourful character.
+By 1961 Sherry had attained the rank of an orange belt in Britten’s school.

 Sherry officially joined the BKF Liverpool dojo on 9 June 1961, although he had already been training with Gille for some two years.
 He was dedicated to his training and would take every opportunity to increase his knowledge.
 He made frequent trips to train at Bell’s London dojo.

-At the time the BKF were affiliated to Yoseikan Karate and no Japanese instructors were residing in the UK.
+At the time the BKF was affiliated with Yoseikan Karate and no Japanese instructors were residing in the UK.
 This meant Sherry (and others) would travel to travel to Paris to train with Tetsuji Murakami.
 Murakami, a gifted martial artist, would eventually reside in the UK and teach for the BKF.

 April of 1965 marked a pivotal moment in British Karate history.
 The Japan Karate Association (JKA) sent four of their top instructors to give a series of Karate demonstrations across Britain, starting in London.
 The visiting instructors were Taiji Kase, Hirokazu Kanazawa, Keinosuke Enoeda and Hiroshi Shirai.
 On 23 April the four instructors gave a Karate masterclass at the St. George’s Hall, Liverpool.
 All who witnessed the demonstration were in awe at the skill level on display.
 Sherry along with other Liverpool dojo members witnessed the display.

-In 1965 the BKF ceased its association with Yoseikan Karate and became affiliated to the JKA.
+In 1965 the BKF ceased its association with Yoseikan Karate and became affiliated with the JKA.
 Hirokazu Kanazawa became the resident instructor of the BKF London dojo.
-In June of that year he visited the Liverpool BKF dojo for the first time.
+In June of that year, he visited the Liverpool BKF dojo for the first time.
 All who trained with him were in awe of his technical and teaching ability.
-Sherry was among the students who trained with him daily during his week long visit.
+Sherry was among the students who trained with him daily during his week-long visit.
 Kanazawa visited a month later for a week.
 Again Sherry did not miss the opportunity to train with the JKA master.

 Kanazawa also taught at two residential courses run on behalf of the BKF.
 The first course was held at Grange Farm, located in Chigwell, Essex.
 The second course was held at Lilleshaw Hall in Shropshire.
 Sherry attended both courses.

-In September of 1965 Kanazawa traveled to the Red Triangle dojo for a third time.
-On the final day of his visit he conducted a grading in which Sherry and Joseph Chialton were graded to 2nd kyu, making them the senior grades at the Liverpool dojo.
+In September of 1965, Kanazawa travelled to the Red Triangle dojo for the third time.
+On the final day of his visit, he conducted a grading in which Sherry and Joseph Chialton were graded to 2nd kyu, making them the senior grades at the Liverpool dojo.